 The judiciary shall not construe the spending of money to influence elections to be speech under the First Amendment.

-Nothing in this amendment shall be construed to abridge the freedom of the press.
+This amendment shall not be construed to abridge the right secured by the Constitution of the United States of the freedom of the press.”.